Michael’s Project Portfolio

 Accutek Custom Hydraulic Wedge Grips.
 Designed to grip tensile test specimens at high loads without applying a preload to the specimens.
 This design was based on a professional set I reverse engineered and shrunk down to suit our needs.
 The cost difference to make vs buy was ~$10k.

-Accutek Custom Sterling Freezer: I took apart a portable “Ultra-Low” Brand stirling freezer and remounted & housed it in cooler so that we could run tests at cryogenic temperatures without the use of liquid nitrogen thus saving an expensive consumable for long duration low temperature tests.
+Accutek Custom Sterling Freezer: I took apart a old “Ultra-Low” Brand portable stirling freezer and remounted it into a Coleman cooler.
+Very proud of this one because it was a messy process and my team had written off the idea as a lost cause but I persevered and dragged it to fruition!
+The final project could run tests at cryogenic temperatures without the use of liquid nitrogen thus saving an expensive consumable and giving it a short term ROI!

-Accutek Custom High Displacement Test Machine: We had a need for a super high displacement test machine but didn’t have the budget for one.
-So I retrofitted our drop-testing machine with ball screws, a servo motor, and old spare parts.
+Accutek Custom High Displacement Test Machine: We had a need for a super high displacement ‘stretch-test’ machine but didn’t have the budget for an off the shelf model.
+I retrofitted existing hardware with ball screws, a servo motor, and old spare parts to make it happen!

 Accutek Custom Torsion Low Temp Test: Similar to the high displacement machine, this adjustable torsion tester was built by retrofitting various existing equipment.
-Used here to twist a rubber bellow specimen while a PID controlled liquid nitrogen line is inserted inside to cool it off to the specified testing temperature.
+Used here to twist a rubber ‘bellow’ specimen while a PID controlled liquid nitrogen line was inserted inside to cool it to the specified testing temperature.

-Accutek Custom Chain Testing Machine: This machine can dynamically test up to 4 roller chains at once.
-Each station has independent load control using a pressure transducer and a pneumatic cylinder.
-All chains are driven simultaneously and the speed is measured using an encoder.
+Accutek Custom Chain-Wear Testing Machine: This machine dynamically tested 4 roller chains at once.
+Each station had independent load control using a pressure transducer and pneumatic cylinder.
+All chains were driven simultaneously and the speed was measured using an encoder.

 Accutek Custom 3 Axis Load Cells: Each device consists of three custom designed load-cells used for ergonomics testing.
 They clamp onto the handles of medical carts so scientists can measure the forces imparted on Nurses arms in 3 axes throughout the day.